matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 But we really should be thinking about our software, because that is what we actually do.

-[Time 0:13:23]
+[Time 0:13:22]

 ```
-slide title:

 [ photo of members of the band Foo Fighters ]
 ```

 So take the Foo Fighters.
-Imagine if the Foo Fighters were really mostly concerned about how hard it was for themselves.
+Imagine if the Foo Fighters really were mostly concerned about how hard it was for themselves.
 They are like:
 "Aawww!
 I don't want to learn the drums.
 Or the guitar.
 The strings, they hurt my fingers!
 I want something that is easy.
 That